InfinityIntegral/SGEXTN/README.md

 But I was building an app and had weird behaviour in the UI...
 Then I realised that I have been using QWidget style sheets wrongly the whole time, they are called **cascading** style sheets for a reason...

 Obviously, I would rather have each button maintain its own style and be a separate object, instead of having global stylesheets being kaypoh all the time, and also I would rather have real properties in C++ then trying to parse a particularly blur JSON-ish variant called "CSS".
-Additionally, colours are uints, not random strings, that by the time it is parsed to change a widget colour, an old auntie could have walked from Tuas to Changi and back...
+Additionally, colours are unsigned ints, not random strings, that by the time it is parsed to change a widget colour, an old auntie could have walked from Tuas to Changi and back...

 And that is incompatible with QWidget drawing, so I have to redo QWidget drawing...